gaogaotiantian/viztracer/docs/source/viztracer.rst

         **NOTICE**

-        In command line, ``--exclude_files`` takes multiple arguments, which will be ambiguous about the command that actually needs to run, so you need to explicitly specify comand using ``--``
+        In command line, ``--exclude_files`` takes multiple arguments, which will be ambiguous about the command that actually needs to run, so you need to explicitly specify command using ``--``

         .. code-block::